-Connect the oil extraction pump.
+- Connect the oil extraction pump.
 If you are using a 12V Motor Oil Extractor, insert the other side of the tube (discharge side) into an empty container.
-Ideally, a clear container or one that you can measure the amount of oil that you are extracting.
+Ideally, a clear container or one to measure the amount of oil you are extracting.

-- Extract oil from the engine Turn on the extraction pump.
+- Extract oil from the engine Turns on the extraction pump.